Spin8Cycle/mcp-00/local_mcp_00/sample-mcp-servers/README.md

 2. On the right side of the UI, select `Program`.
 3. Click on `Install` dropdown.
 4. Select `Edit mcp.json`
-5. To add `weather-proj-sample-server`, add the following:
+5. To add `sample-mcp-servers`, add the following:

 ```json
 {